-- (+) or left (-), unless an engine lugging or overspeed condition would result.
-It will remain in the selected gear until another upshift or downshift is chosen, except as described below. - The transmission will automatically downshift to first gear when coming to a stop.
+(+) or left (-), unless an engine lugging or overspeed condition would result.
+It will remain in the selected gear until another upshift or downshift is chosen, except as described below.

+- The transmission will automatically downshift to first gear when coming to a stop.
 After a stop, the driver should manually upshift (+) the transmission as the vehicle is accelerated. - You can start out, from a stop, in any gear except top gear.
 Tapping (+) (at a stop) will allow starting in second gear.
 Starting out in second gear is helpful in snowy or icy conditions. - The transmission will automatically upshift when necessary to prevent engine over-speed. - If a requested downshift would cause the engine to over-speed, that shift will not occur.

-- Avoid using speed control when AutoStick® is engaged. - Transmission shifting will be more noticeable when AutoStick® is engaged. - If the system detects powertrain overheating, the transmission will revert to automatic shift mode and remain in that mode until the powertrain cools off. - If the system detects a problem, it will disable AutoStick® mode and the transmission will return to automatic mode until the problem is corrected.
+- $\bullet$ Avoid using speed control when $\operatorname{AutoStick} \ensuremath{\mathbb{R}}$ is engaged. - Transmission shifting will be more noticeable when AutoStick® is engaged. - If the system detects powertrain overheating, the transmission will revert to automatic shift mode and remain in that mode until the powertrain cools off. - blem, it will disable - If the system detects a problem, it will disable AutoStick® mode and the transmission will return to automatic mode until the problem is corrected.